-Rev 5 yrs1 §40-5-62(c)(1)

-Felony §§16-1-3(5) & 40-5-58(c)(1) & (2)

-1-5 yrs §40-5-58(c)(1) & (2)

-Not less than \$750 §40-5-58(c)(1) If habitual offender status was based only on DWI offense convictions, not less than \$1,000

-§40-5-58(e)(2) None

-A 3 yr probationary restricted hardship license may be issued after 2 yrs of the rev period have passed.
+^{}There is no specific statutory provision on this subject.
+The sanctions given are for the general offense of operating a motor vehicle while driving privileges are either susp or rev. STATE - Georgia Other Criminal Actions Related to DWI: (continued) Habitual Traffic Offender Law: State Has Such a Law (Yes/No): Yes 840-5-58 Grounds for Being Declared an Habitual Offender: Term of License Rev While Under Habitual Offender Status: Rev 5 yrs1 §40-5-62(c)(1) Type of Criminal Offense if Convicted on Charges of Driving While on Habitual Offender Status Sanctions Following a Conviction of Driving While on Habitual Offender Status: Imprisonment (Term): 1 to 5 yrs §40-5-58(c)(1) & (2) Mandatory Minimum Term of Imprisonment: None Fine (\$ Range): §40-5-58(c)(2) Mandatory Minimum Fine (\$): Licensing Actions (Specify): 3 or more serious violations w/n 5 yrs Felony2 §§16-1-3(5) & 40-5-58(c)(1) & (2) Not less than \$750 \$40-5-58(c)(1) If habitual offender status was based only on DWI offense convictions, not less than \$1,000 None None 2It a misdemeanor (jail-not more 12 mos; fine-not more than \$1,000) to operate a vehicle without a license after the 5 yr revocation has passed. §§17-10-3(a) & 40-5-58(c) A 3 yr probationary restricted hardship license may be issued after 2 yrs of the rev period have passed.
 The issuance of a probationary license must be based upon "extreme hardship" which is defined as a need for transportation to go to and from employment, medical care facilities, school or college, or court ordered alcohol or drug treatment programs.
 The person is also required to complete defensive driver course or an alcohol or drug risk reduction program before this probationary license can be issued. §40-5-58(e).
 However, if habitual offender status is based on two or more DWI offense convictions, the use of a probationary license is conditioned of the use of an ignition interlock device.
 See the Special Note on p.
-3-110. §42-8-112 Special Note: A probationary license is not available if (1) the person's regular license has been revoked for a DWI related death (§40-5-58(f)), (2) the person has been convicted of any other motor vehicle related death (§40-5-58(e)(1)(B)) or (3) the person has been convicted of an alcohol or drug related offense $(\S40-5-58(e)(1)(D)).$
+3-110. §42-8-112 Special Note: A probationary license is not available if (1) the person's regular license has been revoked for a DWI related death (§40-5-58(f)), (2) the person has been convicted of any other motor vehicle related death (§40-5-58(e)(1)(B)) or (3) the person has been convicted of violating either the alcoholic beverage control law or the controlled substances law.
+(540-5-58(e)(1)(D)).
+STATE · Georgia Other State Laws Related To Alcohol Use: